 – Fasting during Ramadan.
 For one lunar month each year, from sunrise to sunset, Muslims are not to allow anything to pass down their throat.
 Then from sunset to sunrise, they are permitted to eat as little or as much as they want.
 This is their way of developing discipline and relating to the poor.
 Travelers, young children and pregnant or nursing mothers do not need to keep the fast.

 – A pilgrimage to Mecca.
-Every Muslim who is physically and financially able is supposed to travel to the birthplace of Islam once in their lifetime.
+Every Muslim who is physically and financially able is supposed to travel to the birthplace of Islam at least once in their lifetime.

 It’s interesting to note that the Moroccan flag is red with a five-pointed green star.
 The star may represent the five pillars of Islam.